-Moca saw my expression, he coughed and took a step forward before I would do anything stupid.
-I think he felt the pressure that I was giving off that made him take the initiative, in which I was quite glad in.
+Moca saw my expression; he coughed and took a step forward before I would do anything stupid.
+I think he felt the pressure that I was giving off that made him take the initiative, in which I was quite glad.
 For a moment there, I could feel my stomach bubbling to blast that Chief.
 “We would like one of your people to come with us and show us the way.”

-Way to go Moca!
-I thought in my head happy that he thought of such a solution.
+Way to go, Moca!
+I thought in my head of thinking of such a solution.

 “I mean,” the Chief coughed and cleared his throat.
 “Stryd!”
 He bellowed out and motioned for someone in a hurry.

 “Yes!”
-A human size Orc pushed through the wall of Orcs that surrounded the Chief.
-He wasn’t as buffed out as the other Orcs, but comparably leaner and more human looking.
-The ugly scowls that the other had were a lot more intimidating than him, making me wonder if he was possibly a half-human.
+A human-size Orc pushed through the wall of Orcs that surrounded the Chief.
+He wasn’t as buffed out as the other Orcs, but comparably leaner and more human-looking.
+The ugly scowl that the other had been a lot more intimidating than him, making me wonder if he was possibly a half-human.
 His skin was normally greenish to gray, black hair ruffled all over his head into curls.
 Only a small tusks appeared at the corner of its lip, making it the only similar distinctions between them.
-Even compared to the short Orc that was next to the chief, he didn’t even compare in size or bulkiness that a regular Orc had.
+Even compared to the short Orc that was next to the Chief, he didn’t even compare in size or bulkiness that a regular Orc had.

 Not only that, he looked pretty decent, which meant a lot in my dictionary.
-I think the past years that I have been with amazing looking guys had pampered out my eyes a bit too much that now I was finding half Orcs decent.
+The past years that I have been with amazing looking guys had pampered out my eyes a bit too much that now I was finding half Orcs decent.

-The other Orcs gave him a pitying look, while majority of them scoffed at the Stryd who ran past them in a hurry.
+The other Orcs gave him a pitying look, while the majority of them scoffed at the Stryd, who ran past them in a hurry.
 They didn’t give him much of a second glance and just shook their head in understanding why he was chosen.

 “I’m sorry, Chief.
 I will make it an effort to come faster.”
-Stryd said as quick as possible to reassure the chief that he wouldn’t fail next time.
+Stryd said as quickly as possible to reassure the Chief that he wouldn’t fail next time.
 The Chief snarled, showing off his canine teeth, disliking the runt.

 I could tell that there was some kind of animosity between these people, especially against Stryd.
-The only thing I could think up was that they just didn’t like him.
+The only thing I could think of was that they just didn’t like him.

 “Go with them and show them the way towards the holy sanctuary back on the mainland.”
-The Chief took off his necklace, and pushed it onto Stryd’s chest.
+The Chief took off his necklace and pushed it into Stryd’s chest.
 “This is an order.”

 “What do you mean, why you?”
 Chief glared, not liking how he was being questioned.
 “Who else would go do this job but you?”

 “Well.”
-Stryd glanced down embarrassed that he asked such a question.
-He wasn’t to quick on the uptake of the thought of him just being thrown away like useless trash.
+Stryd glanced down, embarrassed that he asked such a question.
+He wasn’t too quick on the uptake of the thought of him just being thrown away like useless trash.
 “I’m not really allowed to enter into the Holy land because….of what….I am.”
 His voice became smaller.

-The Chief raised up his eyebrows, stared for a moment and scowled at his answer.
-He then growled at what Stryd had said and gave him an angry answer.
+The Chief raised up his eyebrows, stared for a moment, and scowled at his answer.
+He then growled at what Stryd had said and gave him an angry response.
 “I gave you my crest, which would allow you to stay.
 Now leave.”
 He ordered towards Stryd, growling again as he bared his teeth.
 “Now go before I say anything else.”

-“He’ll you show you the way.”
-The chief replied, “I am sure he could also be a good bag carrier to help assist you on your journey.”
+“He’ll show you the way.”
+The Chief replied, “I am sure he could also be a good bag carrier to help assist you on your journey.”

 Bag carrier…as if.
 I thought at how easily they were just throwing him away.
 Oh, how I wanted to beat the crap out of him right here and now, but I didn’t.
 A strange feeling that Moca having something up his sleeves made me stay silent.
-Strangely, I wanted to know what he would do, mostly because he was such a quiet type of butler and it was really rare to hear him speak so much.
+Strangely, I wanted to know what he would do, mostly because he was such a quiet type of butler, and it was scarce to hear him speak so much.

 Tart snorted and examined Stryd up and down.
 Shaking his head as if he was a big disappointment.

 “Young mistress.”
 Tart frowned.
 “He smells so weak.”
 He turned away with his nose turned up in the air.
 “Do we need to take him?”
-The way he said it made me feel bad for Stryd at the same time, we really needed a guide.
-Without having one, I was for sure going to get lost in this world, it was a definite.
-Especially with there crap of a direction that really didn’t tell me which directions I needed to go.
+The way he said it made me feel bad for Stryd at the same time; we really needed a guide.
+Without having one, I was certainly going to get lost in this world, it was definite.
+Especially with their crap of directions that really didn’t tell me which directions I needed to go.

-“Tart.”
-Moca spoke towards Tart with a very stern voice like he was scolding a child.
+“Tart,” Moca spoke towards Tart with a very stern voice like scolding a child.
 He then gave him a deadly glare told Tart should not say anything else any further.

 Tart was appalled Stryd even asked such a question.
-He then turned towards Moca and then back at Stryd as if he was hearing things.
+He then turned towards Moca and then back at Stryd as if he heard things.
 “Young Mistress has allowed you to ride on her back.”

 “We’re flying?”
 Stryd squeaked, he started to tremble in fear.